IRTF-HRPC/drafts/draft-guidelines.md

 Considering the fact that network quality and conditions vary across geography and time, it is also important to design protocols such that they are reliable even on low bandwidth and high latency connections.

 Example:
-Middleboxes (which can be Content Delivery Networks, Firewalls, NATs or other intermediary nodes that provide 'services' besides packet forwarding) serve many legitimate purposes.
-However, protocols relying on middleboxes can create potential for abuse, and intentional and unintentional censoring, thereby influencing individuals' ability to communicate online freely and privately.

-Example:
 Encrypting connections, like done with HTTPS, can add a significant network overhead and consequently make web resources less accessible to those with low bandwidth and/or high latency connections. {{HTTPS-REL}} Encrypting traffic is a net positive for privacy and security, and thus protocol designers can acknowledge the tradeoffs of connectivity made by such decisions.

 Impacts: